smasherprog/openssl_nuget/README.md

 <p>After installing ActivePerl and 7zip, download the <b>.tar.gz</b> file and place it in the same location as the scripts.<p>
 <p>Run build.bat . . .
 Building all libraries takes about 15 minutes.</p>
 <p>This will build VS2013 VS2015 x86 x64 /MT and /MD library builds</p>
+<p>This will build android armeabi armeabi-v7a armeabi-v7a-hard arm64-v8a x86 x86_64 Shared Library builds</p>